Hair Salon Loyalty Programme: Rebook 70% of Clients

 Fix: 6-8 stamps to a free add-on service ($10-15 cost to you).

-Mistake 2: Ignoring Color Clients
+Mistake 2: Ignoring Colour Clients

 Mistake 3: No Automated Reminders